phagmaier/CMake-Script/README.md

 # CMAKE-SCRIPT

 ## DESCRIPTION
-Makes it easier to make a Cmake file by automating some of th tedious parts of writting one.
-Useful for smaller projects.
-Nothing fancy more functionality needs to be added.
+Makes it easier to make a Cmake file by automating some of the tedious parts of writting one.
+Useful for smaller projects. currently set the minimum cmake requirments.
+Create a project name.
+Set the c++ version.
+Include packages and specify the module of the package.
+Includes all cpp files for you.
+Can copy data files to your bin if they aren't there already.
+Creates executable. and links the libraries.

 ## File Table